sarulab-speech/jtubespeech/README.md

 $ python scripts/make_search_word.py {lang}
 ```
 ### step2: obtaining video IDs
-This obtains YouTube video IDs by searching words. `{filename_word_list}` is a word list file made in step1.
+This obtains YouTube video IDs by searching by words. `{filename_word_list}` is a word list file made in step1.
 After this step, the process will take a long time.
 It is recommended to split the files (e.g., `{filename_word_list}`) and run them in parallel.
 ```
 $ python scripts/obtain_video_id.py {lang} {filename_word_list}
 ```